pgbouncer/pgbouncer/doc/config.md

 By default, PgBouncer allows only parameters it can keep track of in startup
 packets: `client_encoding`, `datestyle`, `timezone` and `standard_conforming_strings`.
-All others parameters will raise an error.
-To allow others parameters, they can be specified here, so that PgBouncer knows that they are handled by the admin and it can ignore them.
+All other parameters will raise an error.
+To allow other parameters, they can be specified here, so that PgBouncer knows that they are handled by the admin and it can ignore them.

-If you need to specify multiple values, use a comma-separated list (e.g.
+If you need to specify multiple parameters, use a comma-separated list (e.g.
-`options,extra_float_digits`)
+`options,extra_float_digits`).

+If you need to specify a value for the parameter, you can do so, e.g., `options,extra_float_digits=2`.
+In this example, the parameter `extra_float_digits` with value `3` would still raise an error, but the same parameter with value `2` will be ignored by pgBouncer.

 The Postgres protocol allows specifying parameters settings, both directly as a parameter in the startup packet, or inside the [`options` startup